averkinderen/mscloud.github.io/_posts/2025-10-31-Connecting-Azure-Fabric-to-Private-API-Management-using-Private-Link-Service-Direct-Connect.md

 ## What is Private Link Service Direct Connect?

 Azure Private Link Service allows you to expose your services privately to other Azure resources.
 The "Direct Connect" variant is specifically designed for scenarios where you don't need a load balancer in front of your service.

+Note that at the time of writing Private Link Service Direct Connect is still in public preview.

 In a standard Private Link Service setup, traffic flows through a load balancer which then distributes to backend resources.
 With Direct Connect, the architecture is simpler: